 Before attempting to treat clover with chemicals, it is important to read the product label carefully to ensure that it will be compatible with your turf and not cause any damage.
 Refer to the product label above for a full list of application and mixing instructions.

 Pre-Emergent Control for Clover

 One of the best strategies for recurring clover consists of applying a pre-emergent herbicide before weeds appear.
 Post-emergents, like SpeedZone Broadleaf Herbicide for Turf, target weeds after they’ve sprouted from the soil’s surface.
 The idea of a pre-emergent is to target those pesky weeds that come up every year before they sprout above the ground.
 Typically, pre-emergents should be applied in the spring and fall.
-You can read more about pre-emergents in Spring Weed Control: The Effective Use of a Pre-Emergent Herbicide.
+You can read more about pre-emergents in How to Use a Pre-Emergent Herbicide in the Spring.
 When shopping for a pre-emergent herbicide, be sure to read the product label and make sure the herbicide is labeled to control clover.
 Also be careful to not use a product that may be harmful to your grass.
 The product label will specify which grasses to use it on.